Turkmenistan

 Important!

-- Within three days of arrival, all foreign nationals must register at the local office of the State Migration Service in Ashgabat or in the city where they will be staying during the validity of their visa.
+- Within three days from the day of arrival, all foreign nationals must register at the local office of the State Migration Service in Ashgabat or in the city where they will reside within the validity of their visa.
 This applies to foreign nationals staying outside a hotel.

-- When visiting another city or region, foreign nationals must again register with the local office of the State Migration Service.
+- When visiting another city or region, foreign citizens must again register at the local office of the State Migration Service.

-- One day before leaving the territory of Turkmenistan, foreign nationals must notify the State Migration Service that they will leave the territory of the country the following day.
+- One day before leaving the territory of Turkmenistan, foreign citizens must inform the State Migration Service that they will leave the territory of the country the next day.

 In case of damaged, lost or stolen passports, Bulgarian citizens can apply for a temporary travel passport for EU citizens at an EU Member State embassy in Ashgabat.
 This temporary passport is issued for the sole purpose of returning to Bulgaria.